Robin0206/PQTLS/README.md

 <p font-size="10">To make a client object you can use the class PQTLSClient.PQTLSClientBuilder.
 All methods shown in the picture below mut be called:<p/>

 <img width="800" alt="image" src="https://github.com/Robin0206/PQTLS/blob/main/client.png"/>

+<p>-Calling the build method on the server also starts the server</p>
+<p>-Calling the build method on the client also starts the handshake</p>
+<p>You can use the method getProtocol on the client and the server.
+The return-value can be used like a regular object of class socket</p>